 - Challenge the beliefs that men hold which perpetuate controlling and abusive behavior.

-- Encourage men to pursue participation in a batterer intervention program after exit from the facility.
+- Encourage men to pursue participation in a battering intervention program after exit from the facility.

 Philosophy & Function:

 Men who have been incarcerated for short or long duration are exposed to the myriad issues of domestic violence, male responsibility and accountability.
 We believe that it is valuable to provide a forum where men are given the opportunity to discuss their experiences of committing domestic violence.
 It is in this forum, that men, possibly for the first time, will experience not only an education about domestic violence but will benefit from the introspective challenge of discussing their beliefs, attitudes and behaviors about domestic violence.
 This class meets for two hours 2-3 times per week to have discussions as outlined in this curriculum.

 An additional function of the BRIDGES Preparation Program is to promote active and accountable participation in a long-term battering intervention program once they complete the BRIDGES Preparation Program.

 Meridians for Incarcerated Women is a 20-session gender-informed, evidenced based support and intervention program for women who have experienced, perpetrated, survived and/or witnessed domestic violence.
 The skills-based program provides women the unique opportunity to reflect upon their past as they make choices for violence-free futures.

 The Meridians for Incarcerated Women Workbook assignments and presentations facilitate group participant healing and introspection.
 The Participant Workbook begins with an emphasis on deconstructing power and control dynamics and concludes with women identifying previously unrecognized resources, skills and social supports.